dlt-hub/dlt/docs/website/docs/dlt-ecosystem/destinations/snowflake.md

 ## Write disposition
 All write dispositions are supported

+If you set the [`replace` strategy](../../general-usage/full-loading.md) to `staging-optimized` the destination tables will be dropped and recreated with a [clone command](https://docs.snowflake.com/en/sql-reference/sql/create-clone) from the staging tables.

 ## Data loading
 The data is loaded using internal Snowflake stage.
 We use `PUT` command and per-table built-in stages by default.
 Stage files are immediately removed (if not specified otherwise).